 Watch our short video review of the campground below to see the layout of the resort.

 Jonathan Dickinson State Park

-There are so many activities at this state park that you will never have to leave to go sight seeing.
+There are so many activities at this state park that you will never have to leave to go sightseeing.
 One of the highlights is the Loxahatchee River.
-The campground has a designated swimming area, marina, and even ranger led boat tour.
-In addition to 3 nature trails there are also paved multi-use trails, as well as the Camp Murphy Off-road Bicycle Trail System which is a nine-mile network of mountain bike trails.
+The campground has a designated swimming area, marina, and even a ranger-led boat tour.
+In addition to 3 nature trails, there are also paved multi-use trails, as well as the Camp Murphy Off-road Bicycle Trail System which is a nine-mile network of mountain bike trails.